Nakhodka: Administrative and municipal status

+Geography

 Climate

-Nakhodka has one of the mildest climates in Primorsky Krai and in the whole of the Asian part of Russia thanks to its southerly location and oceanic influences from the Sea of Japan.
-Average temperature in January is -9.3 C; in August (the warmest month), it is +20.6 C. It is classified as a humid continental climate (Köppen climate classification Dfb) due to the vast seasonal differences and is a very cold climate for a coastal location below 43 degrees latitude.
+Nakhodka has one of the mildest climates in Primorsky Krai and in the whole of the Asian part of Russia.
+Average temperature in January is -9.3 C; in August (the warmest month), it is +20.6 C. It is classified as a humid continental climate (Köppen climate classification Dfb, Trewartha climate classification Dcbo) due to the vast seasonal differences and is a very cold climate for a coastal location below 43 degrees latitude.
 The maritime influence is manifested in low diurnal temperature variation and a vast summer seasonal lag.
 Due to the influence of the interior, there is a sharp drop in temperatures between October and November.
 Half of the year has mean temperatures above 10 C, in spite of the warmest month being only moderately warm and the coldest month having quite severe cold, with a very low seasonal lag in winter.

 Economy and infrastructure

-The city's economy, based mostly around the port and port-related activity such as fish processing and canning, has suffered since 1991 as Vladivostok was opened to foreign activity again.
+The city's economy, based mostly around a port and port-related activity such as fish processing and canning, had suffered since 1991 as Vladivostok was opened to foreign activity again.
 Local industry also took a hit during the 1998 Russian financial crisis.
-However, Nakhodka has been declared a free economic zone, and the governments in both Moscow (federal) and Vladivostok (regional) have seemed interested in opening the city further to foreign investment.

-Nakhodka is also an important transport junction where goods from Japan are transferred from ships onto the Russian railway system, including the Trans-Siberian Railway portion of the Eurasian Land Bridge.

-Vostochny Port, the largest stevedoring company in the country, is headquartered in the city.
+Nakhodka is a transport junction where goods from Japan are transferred from ships in the Port of Vostochny onto the Russian railway system, including the Trans-Siberian Railway portion of the Eurasian Land Bridge.
+JSC Vostochny Port, a stevedoring company, is headquartered in the city.

+The Port of Kozmino has been since 2012 the eastern terminus of the Eastern Siberia-Pacific Ocean pipeline.